neviim/Applying_EANNs_using_Python/README.md

 ## How to use

 If you would like to tinker with the parameters of the simulation, you can do so in the "settings.py" module located at [Modules/Settings/](Modules/Settings/).
 If you would simply like to run the simulation, you can run "perform_experiments.py"  script.
 To show the results you can run "show_single_album.py" script.
 Both of them are located at [Scripts/](Scripts/).
-Their documentations contain instructions how to use them.
+Their documentations contain instructions how to modify them.

 ## License